 – Cliff Richard, We Don’t Talk Anymore

 Today most people walk around with their mobile phone devices intent upon what is happening on these small screens.
 Most of us are tuning out the people who are actually in the same room as us.
-At what cost has technology replaced personal interactions?
+At what cost has communications and mobile phones replaced personal interactions?

 Many people have addressed this question.
 You can read some of their responses.